rahulsh1/rahulsh1.github.com/_posts/2015-05-20-Docker-Intro.md

 #### Basic Operations
 <center><img src="/assets/img/basic.png"></center>

-Typically you would perform the following operations:
+:boom: Typically you would perform the following operations:

 - Search the Docker Hub or your registry for an existing image. e.g `ubuntu:14.04`
 - Pull the specific image from the registry if not available locally